Eloston/disable-html5-autoplay/README.md

 ## Using this extension

-After installation, the extension will function on all new tabs.
+After installation, existing tabs will need to be reloaded for the extension to take effect.

 This extension creates an icon next to the address bar (which is called a Browser Action.)
 The icon properties have tab-specific meanings:
 * When the icon has color, this means that autoplay is disabled.